Psychedelic/terabethia-docs/docs/terabethia-testnet/eth-weth.md

 It is a three-contract implementation.
 A proxy contract on Ethereum receives Goerli Ether deposits from a user, locks them, and sends a mint message to the Internet Computer by calling the Terabethia bridge contract.

-That message is sent to a WETH proxy canister on the IC that consumes the message and tells the WETH token canister to mint an equivalent amount of Wrapped Ethereum on that network.
+That message is sent to a WETH proxy canister on the IC that consumes the message and tells the WETH ([DIP20](https://github.com/Psychedelic/DIP20)) token canister to mint an equivalent amount of Wrapped Ethereum IC.

 Here's the repository of both IC-side contracts (proxy, and token):

 - [WETH Proxy (IC)](https://github.com/Psychedelic/terabethia/blob/master/ic/w_eth/src/eth_proxy/src/lib.rs)
 - [WETH Proxy (ETH)](https://github.com/Psychedelic/terabethia/blob/master/eth/contracts/EthProxy.sol)
 - [WETH Token Contract (IC)](https://github.com/Psychedelic/terabethia/blob/master/ic/w_eth/src/token/token.did)

 ## Quick Flow Guide 🧰